Gene expression: In learning and memory

-Transcriptional regulation in cancer
+In cancer

 The majority of gene promoters contain a CpG island with numerous CpG sites.
 When many of a gene's promoter CpG sites are methylated the gene becomes silenced.
 Colorectal cancers typically have 3 to 6 driver mutations and 33 to 66 hitchhiker or passenger mutations.
 However, transcriptional silencing may be of more importance than mutation in causing progression to cancer.
 For example, in colorectal cancers about 600 to 800 genes are transcriptionally silenced by CpG island methylation (see regulation of transcription in cancer).
 Transcriptional repression in cancer can also occur by other epigenetic mechanisms, such as altered expression of microRNAs.
 In breast cancer, transcriptional repression of BRCA1 may occur more frequently by over-transcribed microRNA-182 than by hypermethylation of the BRCA1 promoter (see Low expression of BRCA1 in breast and ovarian cancers).

 Post-transcriptional regulation

 In eukaryotes, where export of RNA is required before translation is possible, nuclear export is thought to provide additional control over gene expression.
 All transport in and out of the nucleus is via the nuclear pore and transport is controlled by a wide range of importin and exportin proteins.

 Expression of a gene coding for a protein is only possible if the messenger RNA carrying the code survives long enough to be translated.
 In a typical cell, an RNA molecule is only stable if specifically protected from degradation.
 RNA degradation has particular importance in regulation of expression in eukaryotic cells where mRNA has to travel significant distances before being translated.
 In eukaryotes, RNA is stabilised by certain post-transcriptional modifications, particularly the 5′ cap and poly-adenylated tail.

 Intentional degradation of mRNA is used not just as a defence mechanism from foreign RNA (normally from viruses) but also as a route of mRNA destabilisation.
 If an mRNA molecule has a complementary sequence to a small interfering RNA then it is targeted for destruction via the RNA interference pathway.